sampotts/plyr/readme.md

 # Trimming

-It's possible to create a trim region for your video using the trim control.
-You will need to generate the clip yourself through listening to the 'trimchange' event and will return the start and end of the selected region.
+It's possible to create a trim region from your video using the trim mode.
+This is useful when creating clips or repeating loops.
+The 'trimchange' event will give you the start and end time of the selected region.

 # Browser support